Last update on topic selection procedure: 25.02.2025 - Selection procedure for 2025S is available and starts 25.02.2025.

 - Contact: Peter Kalchgruber

-PK05 - Intelligent Sports Analytics: A Progressive Web App for Extracting and Evaluating Team Results
+PK05 - Intelligent Sports Analytics: Web-Based Platform for Ranking and Analysis

 Internet